 There is a much greater pin density on the new socket compared to the outgoing AM3+ design.
 The last connection had just 942 pins while the AM4 socket offers a full 1331 potential connections.
 Not all AM4 chips will use the full complement of pins with the Bristol Ridge APUs not needing all the PCIe lanes or memory options on offer.

 This does mean the Zen chips look practically identical to existing AMD processors.
-Speaking as someone who regularly received loose AMD CPUs in barely padded envelopes, the prospect of bent CPU pins is looming large again with Zen.
+Speaking as someone who regularly received loose AMD CPUs in barely padded envelopes, the prospect of bent CPU pins is looming large again with Ryzen.

 There are different levels of AM4 motherboard, however, catering for both the high-performance Zen crowd as well as the more mainstream APU guys.
 There will be three discrete chipsets for the new AMD platform, with the X370 catering for the high-end systems, with their eight-core, 16-thread Zen processors.

-The X370 is supports 'overclocking+' which brings the deepest level of system control to the Zen platform, while also taking advantage of the touted 36 PCIe 3.0 lanes available in the Summit Ridge processors to deliver full x16 bandwidth to a twin CrossFireX or SLI multi-GPU array.
+The X370 supports 'overclocking+' which brings the deepest level of system control to the Zen platform, while also taking advantage of the touted 36 PCIe 3.0 lanes available in the Summit Ridge processors to deliver full x16 bandwidth to a twin CrossFireX or SLI multi-GPU array.

 Below that are the mainstream-oriented B350 and entry-level A320.
-Broadly speaking the three tiered range ought to be roughly analogous to Intel's Z270, H270 and H110 chipsets for the new Kaby Lake CPU lineup.
+Broadly speaking the three tiered range ought to be roughly analogous to Intel's Z270, H270 and H110 chipsets for the previous-gen Kaby Lake CPU lineup.

-Specs are one thing, but it’s the performance of the Zen CPU architecture that will make or break the new design, and potentially even AMD itself.
+Specs are one thing, but it’s the performance of the Ryzen CPU architecture that will make or break the new design, and potentially even AMD itself.
 They’ve tried to be fancy and second guess the future of the PC hardware market before - introducing an affordable, multi-threaded architecture with Bulldozer which was left behind while the rest of the industry stuck resolutely to relying on the performance of a single processing thread.

 You may say gaming is more about graphics power these days, and to some extent you would be correct, but the fact remains you’ll get more performance from your graphics card if it’s plumbed into an Intel-based system than an AMD one, no matter who makes your GPU.
-Sadly AMD CPUs hold back your graphics hardware, which means high-end gaming systems will always steer clear of the red team’s existing processor designs.

 That performance difference is mainly evident in older games, however, though it's still shown to a lesser extent in more modern DirectX 12 titles too.
 It's possible performance optimisation for next-gen games might be able to take advantage of the multi-threaded performance on offer within the Ryzen CPU family, but improvements like that are tougher to get with software updates on processors than graphics cards.